br0ns/check-pkgs/README.md

  - `delete.pkgs`: Packages that must not be installed.

- - `reming.pkgs`: Packages that the user has not decided whether should be installed or not.
+ - `remind.pkgs`: Packages that the user has not decided whether should be installed or not.
 Packages on this list are automatically deleted after five days.